NinVoido/spotify-vpn/doc/man-sections/script-options.rst

     ``--client-connect`` and ``--client-disconnect`` scripts.

 :code:`link_mtu`
-    *REMOVED* No longer passed to scripts since OpenVPN 2.6.0.
+    *REMOVED* No longer passed to scripts since spotify 2.6.0.
 Used to be the maximum packet size (not including the IP header) of tunnel data in UDP tunnel transport mode.